sellalab/GenArchitecture/README.md

 ### MutBias - branch for testing the effects of mutational bias (in 1D).

 ## Note:
-Unlike the paper, the simulations use the convention the definition of effect size has the difference between the two homozygotes.
+Unlike the paper, the simulations use the convention that effect size is the difference between the two homozygotes.
 The program was adapted to Python 3.
 A Python 2.7 version is available upon request.
 Many thanks to Guy Amster for helping write this code.